crogers830/class_example_repository_fork/README.md

 ## This is a repository that I created for my Skidmore Advanced GIS teaching project.
 In this repository I will store files and code that relate to teaching new GitHub users how to navigate this platform.

-## In this repository students will
+## In this repository students will...
   ### 1) Create a repository
   ### 2) Make a README file for their repository
   ### 3) Create a branch